LucaCanali/Miscellaneous/Spark_Notes/Spark_Oracle_JDBC_Howto.md

 Oracle into Parquet or other formats.
 Find here also some notes on measuring performance, use of partitioning and also some thoughts on Apache Sqoop vs. Spark for data transfer.

-#### An example of how to create a Spark dataframe that reads from and Oracle table/view/query using JDBC.
+#### An example of how to create a Spark DataFrame that reads from and Oracle table/view/query using JDBC.
 See also [Spark documentation]()https://spark.apache.org/docs/latest/sql-programming-guide.html#jdbc-to-other-databases)

 ```